Listening for Sirens: Locating and Classifying Acoustic Alarms in City Scenes

 \section{INTRODUCTION}

-Our autonomous vehicles / cars are largely deaf.
+\IEEEPARstart{O}{ur} autonomous vehicles / cars are largely deaf.
 They typically make little if any use of auditory inputs and this paper starts to address that shortcoming.
-Here we approach the problem of using auditory perception in intelligent transportation to spot the presence of, and localise ``alerting events'' which carry crucial information to enable safe navigation of urban areas, and which, in some cases (\textit{e.g.} a car honking) could not be perceived by different sensing means.
-Specifically, we aim to detect and recognise anomalous sounds, such as car horns and sirens of emergency vehicles, and localise the respective acoustics sources.
+Here we approach the problem of using auditory perception in intelligent transportation to spot the presence of, and localise ``alerting events'' which carry crucial information to enable safe navigation in urban areas, and which, in some cases (\textit{e.g.} a car honking) could not be perceived by different sensing means.
+Specifically, we aim to detect and recognise anomalous sounds, such as car horns and sirens of emergency vehicles, and localise the respective acoustic sources.
 Autonomous vehicles would clearly benefit from the ability to identify and interpret those signals.
 An emergency vehicle approaching an intersection could be detectable long before it reaches the crossing point and despite occlusions.
-The possibility of having advance information of this kind would considerably increase the time frame allowed for a safe response from the driver and, for a smart vehicle working in semi-autonomous regime could also be used to trigger manual intervention.
+The possibility of having advance information of this kind would considerably increase the time frame allowed for a safe response from the driver, as well as the probability of successfully implementing an emergency plan for an autonomous car \cite{tatoglu2019self} (\textit{e.g.} park aside to let the emergency vehicle pass); in a smart vehicle working in semi-autonomous ``L3'' regime, it could also be used to trigger manual intervention.